mathigon/textbooks/content/euclidean-geometry/content.md

 ::: column.grow

-A similar principle is used by [DNA](gloss:dna), the molecules that carry the genetic information in your body.

-Every human cell contains about 2 meters of DNA.
-If you could combine the strands of DNA from all the cells in your body, their length would be more than 140 times the distance from Earth to the sun!
+Origami even appears in your own body: every human cell contains around 2 meters of [DNA](gloss:dna), the [molecule](gloss:molecule) that carries all your genetic information.
+If you could combine the DNA from all cells in your body, their length would be more than 140 times the distance from Earth to the sun!

+To fit all that DNA in your body, without it getting twisted or torn, every strand is curled, folded, and held in place by special molecules.

 :::

-Nature found a clever way to fit all that DNA into your body, without it getting twisted or torn.
-Every strand of DNA is curled, folded, and held in place by special molecules.
-This process, called _protein folding_ is one of the most complex problems in biology.
+---
+> id: origami-dna-1

+A similar process is also used by other complex molecules that appear in living organisms.
+For example, __[protein](gloss:protein) folding__ is one of the most complex problems in biology.
 Understanding it better can help scientists develop new drugs in the future.